-Individual Records (continued)

-- (61.)
-BSP Review

-- (74.)
-Intrusive Behaviour Intervention, Monitored

-- (84.)
-Use of Intrusive Behaviour, Consent and Notification / Crisis Situation

-- (97.)
-Inventory, Personal Property

-- (98.)
-Supervision, Bathing and Showering

-Records and Documentation

-- (2.)
-Third party, Monitoring

-- (5.)
-Internal Investigation

-- (11.)
-Emergency Preparedness Plan, Inside

-- (14.)
-Approved Fire Safety Plan, Document

-- (15.)
-Equipment maintenance

-- (19.)
-Water temperature monitoring

-- (51.)
-Screening Criteria, Family Member

-- (60.)
-Host Family, Re-Assessment/New Adult

-- (62.)
-Re-assess, Relevant Concerns

-- (63.)
-Signed Written Agreement

-- (82.)
-Service Agreement/ Confirmation of Insurance

-- (86.)
-Support and Oversight/Training and Orientation Sessions

-- (94.)
-Monitoring/Unannounced Meeting

-- (101.)
-Monitoring/Inspection Results

-Site Inspections

-- (3.)
-Adequate Staff Support - (7.)
-Water temperature in apartment buildings
+(#) Requirement Slide # Individual Records (cont'd) l· Updated (47.)
+Service Record, Application for Developmental Services and Supports 29 New (51.)
+Behaviour Support Plan, Individual 30 Updated (52.)
+BSP Involvement 31 New (53.)
+BSP Consent 32 Updated (61.)
+BSP Review 33 Updated (74.)
+Intrusive Behaviour Intervention, Monitored 34 Updated (84.)
+Use of Intrusive Behaviour, Consent and Notification / Crisis Situation 35 Updated (97.)
+Inventory, Personal Property 36 Updated (98.)
+Supervision, Bathing and Showering 37 Records and Documentation Updated (2.)
+Third Party, Monitoring 38 Updated (5.)
+Internal Investigation 39 (11.)
+Emergency Preparedness Plan, Inside 40 Updated (14.)
+Approved Fire Safety Plan, Document 41 Updated (15.)
+Equipment maintenance 42 Updated (19.)
+Water temperature monitoring (2 slides) 43-44 Updated (51.)
+Screening Criteria, Family Member 45 Updated (60.)
+Host Family, Re-Assessment/New Adult (3 slides) 46-48 (62.)
+Re-assess, Relevant Concerns 49 Updated (63.)
+Signed Written Agreement 50 Updated (82.)
+Service Agreement/ Confirmation of Insurance 51 Updated (86.)
+Support and Oversight/Training and Orientation Sessions 52 Updated (94.)
+Monitoring/Unannounced Meeting 53 Updated (101.)
+Monitoring/Inspection Results 54 Site Inspections Updated (3.)
+Adequate Staff Support 55 Updated (7.)
+Water temperature in apartment buildings 56

 Regulation Intent Issue Clarification

-1. Following Policies & Pro cedures
+1. Following Policies & Pro cedures 1

 Where a service agency is required to have policies and procedures in respect of its quality assurance measures, the agency shall follow the policies and procedures and shall ensure that its staff members, volunteers and members of its board of directors follow them, to the degree that is appropriate given the role of the staff member, volunteer and board member (O.Reg.299/10, 1(3)(a)).
-Agency staff, volunteers and board members are aware of the agency policies and are informed of how these policies are applied in practice.
+Agency staff, volunteers and board members are aware of the agency policies, are informed of how these policies are to be applied in practice, and must follow them.
 Easy access to the policies and procedures ensures staff/volunteers are able to refer to them as necessary.
 Can an agency be cited for not following their policies and procedures that are not QAM related?
-No, only policies and procedures that are directly referenced in QAM or by policy directive can be cited for non-compliance during an inspection.
+No, only policies and procedures that are directly referenced in QAM or by policy directive can be cited for non-compliance with QAM during an inspection.

 Regulation Intent Issue Clarification

 2. Writing, Date, Current P ractice

 Where a service agency is required to have policies and procedures in respect of its quality assurance measures, the agency shall ensure that the policies and procedures are in writing, are dated and reflect the service agency's most current practice (O.Reg.299/10, 1(3)(b)).
 Written policies set out the framework within which the agency should operate.
 The written procedures should specify how the policies are to be applied in practice.
 To ensure the agency has written policies and procedures with regard to service and administration areas.
 The policies and procedures contribute to a consistent understanding of the agency's expectations about the services and supports.
 As a good practice, agencies should have policies related to their respective programs if the practices and/or applications are different across their various programs/supports offered.
 Do the agency's policies and procedures need to be approved or signed off by the Agency?
 No, QAM does not require that policies and procedures be signed off by the Agency.
-If the agency's policies and procedures are dated, reflect the current practice, and are posted on the agency website or otherwise readily accessible for all agency staff, board members and volunteers, then the agency is in compliance.
+If the agency's policies and procedures are dated, reflect the current practice, and are posted on the agency website and/or are otherwise readily accessible for all agency staff, board members and volunteers, then the agency is in compliance.